PratyushTripathy/COINS/README.md

 # COINS - Continuity in Street Networks
 This repository contains the source code of the COINS tool that allows to deduce natural continuity of street network.<br/>

 The image below shows the input street network data from the OSM, and its corresponding output from the COINS tool.
-For visualisation purpose, classification (natural breaks 'Jenks') was done based on the length of the street strokes in the resulting shapefile.<br/>
+For visualisation purpose, classification (natural breaks 'Jenks') was done on the length of the street strokes in the resulting shapefile.<br/>
 <img src="Images/Input.png" height="250" width="250">
 <img src="Images/Output.png" height="250" width="250">